mbrandonw/mbrandonw.github.io/_drafts/type-safe-html-in-swift.md

 </header>
 ```

 This dictionary of terms is already enough to build up types that will model this tree.
 The tree is naturally recursive, since nodes contain elements and elements can contain nodes, so it may seem a little tricky at first.
-However, by translating our definitions, almost verbatim, we can define some value types:
+By translating our definitions, almost verbatim, we can define some value types:

 ```swift
 struct Attribute {